eastmaels/steemblog.github.io/_posts/account/deanliu/2018-12-05_edit-hotel-yokohama-dean-s-tokyo-snapshots-edit-hotel.md

 - - -

-This page is synchronized from the post: [Edit Hotel Yokohama 🍙 Dean's Tokyo Snapshots 🍙 橫濱文青風的Edit Hotel](https://steemit.com/@deanliu/edit-hotel-yokohama-dean-s-tokyo-snapshots-edit-hotel)
+This page is synchronized from the post: ['Edit Hotel Yokohama 🍙 Dean''s Tokyo Snapshots 🍙 橫濱文青風的Edit Hotel'](https://steemit.com/@deanliu/edit-hotel-yokohama-dean-s-tokyo-snapshots-edit-hotel)